What are the top 10 ways to kick off 2023 in the Twin Cities? For more family fun ideas, check our FAMILY FUN CALENDAR and our other January guides:

 Twin Cities Central Metro Sledding & Tubing

-COLUMBIA GOLF CLUB, Minneapolis: Offers one of the tallest hills in NE Minneapolis.
+COLUMBIA GOLF CLUB, Minneapolis: Dares you with one of the tallest hills in NE Minneapolis.
 There is no charge to sled.
 Also in the area, THEODORE WIRTH PARK with free sledding available on the tenth fairway of the golf course – the large hill next to the Chalet.
 Tubing at Theodore Wirth Park is $17 for a 2-hr session, which is about average for the area.

 Twin Cities North Metro Sledding & Tubing

 ELM CREEK PARK RESERVE, Maple Grove: As of December 22, 2022, the snow tubing hill is open.
 There are lifts and lighted hills for snow tubing ($17/2 hrs pp plus tax) in addition to a free, ungroomed sledding hill.